 The IHD and SmartThings app don't show the same energy costs

-If the cost on the app varies more than 20p, then it might be because you're trying our smart tariff.
+If the cost on the app varies by more than 20p, then it might be because you're trying our smart tariff.
 The STEC currently only uses Bulb's single Vari-fair tariff to calculate costs.
 If you're on our smart tariff, the costs shown in the SmartThings app won't match the number shown on your IHD.

-If you're on Bulb's single Vari-fair tariff, and the costs vary more than 20p per day, make sure you're looking at the same fuel type and time period on both your IHD and the app.
+If you're on Bulb's single Vari-fair tariff, and the costs vary by more than 20p per day, make sure you're looking at the same fuel type and time period on both your IHD and the app.
 If you are, contact Samsung with readings taken from the IHD and app at the same time.

 How to find your IHD's device ID